Title Sequences – The Theory Behind Them and How To Make Your Own

 Title Cards

-A title card usually lasts no longer than 12 seconds, and it will often just consist of the show’s logo and a brief sound clip.
+A title card usually lasts no longer than 12 seconds and will often just consist of the show’s logo and a brief sound clip.
 This will allow for a longer airing of the show, sometimes an extra minutes worth of story can make all the difference.
-A new device for the title card is to design the logo around the tv shows the current narrative theme within that season.
+A new device for the title card is to design the logo around the TV show and the current narrative theme within that season.
 Although this is also used within films, it is more common to find it on the small screen because of the progressive nature of television series.

 Montage Title Sequence

 The most popular way of working with a title sequence is to have a montage of symbolic shots.
-If you are making a title sequence for a 15-minute web series, then a 25-second title sequence would be sufficient and help establish your shows identity.
+If you are making a title sequence for a 15-minute web series, then a 25-second title sequence would be sufficient and help establish your show’s identity.

 Montage title sequences often work best when you do not have a direct relation to the show itself.
-For example, the title sequence to True Blood and The Walking Dead do not feature the actors from the show, the locations and sets are loosely absent, in fact, most core elements from the actual show itself are missing.
-Instead, we often presented with a series of symbols and themes that will be present throughout the series or film.
+For example, the title sequence to True Blood and The Walking Dead do not feature the actors from the show, the locations and sets are loosely absent most core elements from the actual show itself are missing.
+Instead, we are often presented with a series of symbols and themes that will be present throughout the series or film.
 As mentioned before, a title sequence can be a movie within a movie.
 You can connect with your audience on an entirely different level.
 If you studied or are studying media in school, you would have often deconstructed visual imagery.

 Analyzing True Blood’s Title Sequence

-As an exercise, we will take 10 seconds (starting at 00:10) from the True Blood title sequence, and see what we can learn about the series.
+As an exercise, we will take 10 seconds (starting at 00:10) from the True Blood title sequence and see what we can learn about the series.

 Instantly, we can see the series is set in rural America.